jjzhou012/_jjzhou012.github.io/_posts/2020-01-08-Summary-of-Paper-Writting.md

 - In order to overcome this limitation, we develop a XXX method, which is a simple yet effective approach to ...
 - the tie is broken by comparing …
 - and α is a hyperparameter **mediating** the influence of
+- This scheme is named as NodeAug, **short for** Node-Parallel Augmentation：缩写